liuxin0824/BCV-LR-discrete/README.md

 ___
 >**Q1：How general is the learned encoder?
 Is the shift image + contrastive loss learn useful features for non-video games, say real world robotics tasks?
 Or will this only work for relatively simplistic videos/environments?**

 We apply this ‘shift image + contrastive loss’ with reconstruction (Eq.1, line 185, main paper) for Procgen video games because it has been proven effective in these kinds of tasks [1,2].
 As shown in Sec.3.1.1 (line 174, main paper), BCV-LR is easily compatible with any action-free self-supervised tasks, and it can adapt to different types of domains by choosing appropriate self-supervised objectives.
-This motivates us to choose another prototype-based temporal loss (Eq.10, line 549, Appendix) for DMControl environments where the temporal understanding is crucial and this loss has been proven better than ‘shift image + contrastive loss’ in DMControl [3].
+This motivates us to choose another prototype-based temporal association loss (Eq.10, line 549, Appendix) for DMControl environments where the temporal understanding is crucial and this loss has been proven better than ‘shift image + contrastive loss’ in DMControl [3].
 To this end, BCV-LR can involve more advanced self-supervised objectives (e.g., ViT-based masked reconstruction [4,5]) for more challenging tasks (e.g., real-world manipulation) if necessary.
 In addition, BCV-LR can also be combined with an off-the-shelf, well-trained encoder, which makes its potential not limited to only video game environments.
 ___

 >**Q2:How well does the mapping from latent action to action work in more complex environments, e.g., robot controls rather than just video game controls?**